FullLifeGames/GifCropper/README.md

 # GifCropper

-A simple application that crops a given gif file or folder containing gifs.
+A simple application that crops the empty space of a given gif file or folder containing gifs.

 ## Usage